 The Canadian Competition Bureau has initiated an investigation of certain transactions involving Enron and Powerex during the period from June to October of 1999.

-Apparently on referral from the Alberta Power Pool, the Bureau is investigating whether Enron and Powerex colluded or engaged in “bid rigging” in certain power sales into the Alberta Power Pool.
+Apparently on referral from the Power Pool of Alberta, the Bureau is investigating whether Enron and Powerex colluded or engaged in “bid rigging” in certain power sales into the Alberta Power Pool.

-The Bureau sent investigators to Enron and Powerex’s offices for several days at the end of May.
-Enron and Powerex did complete certain purchase and sale transactions during this period wherein Enron purchased power from Powerex and, on most occasions, was able to sell power into the Alberta Pool at a price higher than what it paid Powerex.
-For 22 hours during this period it appears that Enron’s sale established the market clearing price.
+The Bureau sent investigators to Enron’s Calgary office and Powerex’s office for several days at the end of May 2000.
+Enron and Powerex did complete certain purchase and sale transactions during this period wherein Enron purchased power from Powerex and, on most occasions, was able to sell power into the Power Pool at a price higher than what it paid Powerex.
+It appears that for 22 hours during this 5 month period Enron’s offers cleared the Power Pool’s merit order and were therefore accepted by the Pool.
+It also appears that for 16 of those 22 hours, Enron’s offers established the market clearing price for the hour or some part of the hour.

-The Alberta Pool has a price cap of $1,000/MWh.
-Enron’s market clearing sales ranged from less than $100/MWh to as high as $998.
+The Power Pool of Alberta has a price cap of CDN $1,000/MWh.
+Enron’s market clearing sales ranged from less than CDN $100/MWh to as high as CDN $998/MWh.

 Basic Statement

 Enron participates in regulated power markets around the world and devotes tremendous resources to ensure that our business practices comply with all applicable laws and regulations.
-At all times Enron operated within the rules of the Alberta Power Pool.
+At all times Enron has operated and continues to operate within the rules of the Power Pool of Alberta and applicable Candian competition law.
 Enron is cooperating with the investigation.
 [No further comment].

 More detailed Statement